GeorgeMuscat/resume/sec.typ

     === Undergraduate \
     _University of New South Wales_\
     #term[2021 --- 2024][Sydney, AUS]\
     B.Sc.
-Computer Science (Security Engineering) - Distinction\
+Computer Science (Security Engineering) - Distinction

     == Experience

-    === Security Engineering \
+    === Security Engineer \
     _Asontu_\
-    #term[Dec 2024. --- Current][Sydney, AUS]\
+    #term[July 2024. --- Current][Sydney, AUS]\
     Security Engineering Consultant
-    - Prototyped, designed and developed automated testing and deployment infrastructure using Golang, Python, Kubernetes and Git.
+    - Pitched, prototyped, designed and developed automated testing and deployment infrastructure using Golang, Python, Kubernetes and Git.
 Introducing automation and reliability, *eliminating a manual and mistake prone process*.
+    - Led security architecture reviews for cloud-native applications, providing tailored feedback for clients.
     - Participated in *major incident response as an on-call engineer*.
 Lead the technical investigation, while maintaining regular and clear communication to non-technical leadership.
+    - Designed and built a collection of *MCP servers* and an accompanying *FastAPI* server, providing tooling that enabled *fine-tuned AI model* integration with internal customer systems.
     - Entrusted with sole responsibility to roll out a ZTNA solution across a large organisation, ensuring *zero downtime for end users* through phased deployment and proactive testing.
+Additionally, *built automations in Python* to detect, manage and respond to outages, reducing overall response time and increasing reliability.
     // - Managed client relationships, enabling large organisations to complete new initiatives, while introducing security and reliability considerations to new design processes without added friction.
-    - *Regularly mentor a junior engineer*, providing guidance on technical skills, and best practices in security engineering.
+    - *Mentored a junior engineer*, providing guidance on technical skills, and best practices in security engineering.
-    - *Led graduate program interviews*, designing technical assessments and evaluating candidates for both technical and cultural fit.

-    === Graduate Security Engineer \
-    _Asontu_ \
-    #term[July 2024. --- Dec.
-2024][Sydney, AUS]
-    - Deployed, maintained and used EDR and logging solutions in both Windows and Linux environments.
-    - Designed, reviewed and implemented secure networks.
-Diagnosed and fixed issues throughout the networking stack.
     - Built vulnerability reporting tools, combining and cleaning multiple data sources using MySQL, Pandas and PowerBI.
 Enabled leadership to *derive clear and actionable insights* regarding the organisations vulnerability management.
+    - Received a *promotion from graduate level after 5 months* due to excellent performance in a client facing role and demonstrating advanced technical knowledge.
+    - *Led graduate program interviews*, designing technical assessments and evaluating candidates for both technical and cultural fit.

     === Casual Academic \
     _UNSW_\